 Most studies that examine the health effects of microplastics have used animal subjects.
-It has been shown that ingestion of microplastics causes an inflammatory response, can damage the gut, disrupt gut microorganisms, cause organ damage, affect reproduction or metabolism.
-Breathing in microplastics may cause inflammation, chemical toxicity, and introduce pathogenic microorganisms into the body.
+It has been shown that ingestion of microplastics causes an inflammatory response, can damage the gut, disrupt gut microorganisms, cause organ damage, and affect reproduction or metabolism.
+Breathing in microplastics may cause inflammation and chemical toxicity and introduce pathogenic microorganisms into the body.
 Microplastics introduced through skin contact can cause skin damage due to local inflammation and cellular toxicity (11).

 Studies have yet to demonstrate a link between microplastics and breast cancer risk, but such a link is feasible.

-Plastics components such as bisphenols and additives, including phthalates, heavy metals such as cadmium, PFAS or flame retardants, all leach from microplastics.
-Many are EDCs which can act as oestrogen mimics at low concentrations and so may increase breast cancer risk (12).
+Plastic components such as bisphenols and additives, including phthalates, heavy metals such as cadmium, PFAS or flame retardants, all leach from microplastics.
+Many are EDCs that can act as oestrogen mimics at low concentrations, and so may increase breast cancer risk (12).
 Microplastics often contain a mixture of EDCs, which may be particularly harmful.
 Exposure to oestrogen mimics during critical windows of development, especially during early life, may cause changes in breast development which increase the risk of breast cancer later in life (12).

 Ingestion of microplastics can cause acute and chronic inflammation and irritation.
 This may potentially lead to DNA damage and promote cancer (9).

-Plastics are useful materials which have become essential to modern life.
-They are lightweight flexible and durable and have helped improve our lives in many ways, from their uses in medicine to food packaging.
+Plastics are useful materials that have become essential to modern life.
+They are lightweight, flexible and durable and have helped improve our lives in many ways, from their uses in medicine to food packaging.

 But plastics and microplastics are significant sources of pollution; hundreds of thousands of tonnes of microplastics are now floating on the global sea surface (15).